line/line-bot-sdk-nodejs/docs/pages/api-reference/client.md

 It corresponds to the [Group/Room Member Profile](https://devdocs.line.me/en/#get-group-room-member-profile) API.

-*FYI: This feature is only available for LINE@ Approved accounts or official accounts.*

 The arguments are a group ID and an ID of a user in the group.
 Please refer to the official documentation for the difference between this API and `getProfile()`.